amandafrench/amandafrenchdotnet/wp-content/plugins/zotpress/readme.txt

 Compatible with Firefox, Safari, Chrome, and IE9.
 Made with jQuery, jQuery UI, jQuery doTimeout, Live Query, OAuth, and [Open Library](https://openlibrary.org/ "Open Library").

 Special thanks to Joe Alberts for substantial contributions to the code, comprehensive testing, and design ideation.
-Thanks also to contributors Christopher Cheung and Jason S. for their development support and advice.
+Thanks also to contributors Christopher Cheung, Jason S., Chris Wentzloff, and Karljürgen Feuerherm for their code contributions and guidance.
 Finally, my sincere gratitude goes out to all who have donated in support of this plugin.

+Please note that this plugin is on semi-hiatus, with updates expected about 1-3 times a year.

 = Requirements =
 jQuery included in your theme (Zotpress will do this for you if it isn't already included), and an HTTP request method supported by WordPress enabled on your server: cURL, fopen with Streams (PHP 5), or fsockopen.
 In your server config file, X-Frame-Options should be set to SAMEORIGIN.
 Optional: OAuth enabled on your server.